 Shopping carts are quite large, which encourages you to keep shopping, so you put more into them.
 Don’t fall into this trap.

 Next time you go to the store, grab a basket instead of a cart or simply carry your items.
 This will help you curb your temptation to buy items you don’t really need.

 Think of something that you would really like, such as an overseas vacation or saving money to settle your debts.
 Start saving for it today.

 Instead of blowing money at the coffee shop or the bar, put those dollars in a savings account toward your big treat.

-Before long you’ll be sitting flying off to foreign climes or paying off all your credit card debt.
+Before long, you’ll be sitting flying off to foreign climes or paying off all your credit card debt.

 If you’re finding it really tough to break your spending habit, let someone else shop for you.
 All you have to do is give your shopping list to another immediate family member and let them handle it.

-If you’re not in the store you won’t be tempted to impulse buy things that you don’t really need.
+If you’re not in the store, you won’t be tempted to impulse buy things that you don’t really need.

 Budget yourself an allowance so at the end of the week you can treat yourself.
 This will encourage you to save.
-It will also prevent you from depriving yourself too much.
+It will also prevent you from depriving yourself of too much.

-If you don’t treat yourself from time to time you are more likely to have a spending splurge.
+If you don’t treat yourself from time to time, you are more likely to have a spending splurge.